funkelab/motile_tracker/docs/source/motile.rst

 - The ``Graph of solver gap``, which is mostly for debugging purposes.
   The solver gap is an optimization value that should decrease at each iteration.
 - The run settings, including ``Hyperparameters``, ``Costs``, and ``Attribute weights``.
-- The ``Save run`` button.
-This button will take you to a file dialog to save the whole run, so that if you close napari and re-open it, you can load the run and see the results.
 - The ``Back to editing`` button, which will return you to the ``Run Editor`` in its previous state.
 - The ``Edit this run`` button.
 This button will take you back to the ``Run Editor``,